 In recent years, the pace of data-driven transformation in operations has been relentless.
-And although it’s still relatively early in the “Industry 4.0” era, process digitalization using Internet of things (IoT) and analytics technologies to improve operational performance has become top priority for many manufacturers.
+And although it’s still relatively early in the “Industry 4.0” era, process digitalization using Industrial Internet of things (IIoT) and analytics technologies to improve operational performance has become top priority for many manufacturers.
 In fact, according to the Aberdeen Group, best-in-class manufacturers are well ahead of the curve in using IoT and analytics solutions (Figure 1).

 Whether or not you have jumped on the digitalization bandwagon, the value of having clear visibility into operational performance are undeniable.
 For example, in past posts we’ve talked about how just integrating data and aligning people and departments to stay on track in pursuit of daily goals can lead to a 5 – 10% performance boost.
 And the more effective you get at using your data, the more opportunities you can uncover for improving performance, quality and productivity in pursuit of revenue growth.
 Best-in-class manufacturers get this.
-That’s why they are moving to take advantage of IoT sensors and predictive analytics and other capabilities and technologies.
+That’s why they are moving to take advantage of IIoT sensors, analytics tools and other capabilities and technologies.
 After all, if you ignore data integration, analysis tools and sensors entirely, you’re effectively choosing to leave money on the table.